All-New Halloween Spooktacular!: Plot

 In the fictional WandaVision program, now set during the late 1990s to early 2000s, Wanda Maximoff wants to spend Billy and Tommy's first Halloween together as a family.
 However, Vision says he is going to patrol the streets with the neighborhood watch.
 "Pietro Maximoff" offers to take the boys trick-or-treating, causing mischief with his super-speed, which Tommy is revealed to have inherited.
-Maximoff questions why "Pietro" looks different, but he assures her that he is her brother.
-He later reveals that he knows Maximoff is controlling the town, and he is okay with it.
-He continually asks Maximoff how she did it, but she says she does not know.
+Wanda questions why "Pietro" looks different, but he assures her that he is her brother.
+He later reveals that he knows Wanda is controlling the town, and he is okay with it.
+He continually asks Wanda how she did it, but she says she does not know.
 Meanwhile, Vision explores further away from their house and finds residents of Westview standing frozen in their positions, including Agnes.
-Vision speaks to Agnes's real self, and she tells him that he is dead and Maximoff is controlling them.
+Vision speaks to Agnes's real self, and she tells him that he is dead and Wanda is controlling them.
 Vision restores her entranced state.

-Outside Westview, S.W.O.R.D. director Tyler Hayward is preparing to attack Maximoff, but Monica Rambeau, Darcy Lewis, and Jimmy Woo warn him against antagonizing Maximoff as it would only start a war they cannot win.
+Outside Westview, S.W.O.R.D. director Tyler Hayward is preparing to attack Wanda, but Monica Rambeau, Darcy Lewis, and Jimmy Woo warn him against antagonizing Maximoff as it would only start a war they cannot win.
 The director orders them thrown out of the S.W.O.R.D. base for questioning his authority, but they sneak back inside to figure out what he is hiding.
 Hacking into Hayward's computer system, they discover that he has been tracking Vision's vibranium signature.
 They also find that he has Rambeau's bloodwork, which reveals that her cells are changing on a molecular level due to her going through the boundary twice.
 Lewis stays behind while Rambeau and Woo go to meet a friend to help Rambeau get back inside the Hex to help Maximoff.

 Vision tries to push through the static wall but begins disintegrating.
 Lewis begs Hayward to help Vision, but she is handcuffed to a car.
-Billy senses that Vision is dying and tells Maximoff, who expands the static wall.
+Billy senses that Vision is dying and tells Wanda, who expands the static wall.
 The new boundary restores Vision but also envelops Lewis and several S.W.O.R.D. agents and turns them into circus performers.
 Hayward, Rambeau, and Woo manage to flee.

 A claymation commercial during the WandaVision program advertises Yo-Magic yogurt.

 Production

 Development

 By October 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen's Wanda Maximoff and Paul Bettany's Vision from the Marvel Cinematic Universe (MCU) films.
 In August 2019, Matt Shakman was hired to direct the miniseries.
 He and head writer Jac Schaeffer executive produced alongside Marvel Studios' Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Feige described the series as part sitcom, part "Marvel epic", paying tribute to many eras of American sitcoms.
 The sixth episode, "All-New Halloween Spooktacular!", was written by Chuck Hayward and Peter Cameron, with the sitcom reality scenes paying homage to the late 1990s to early 2000s.
-It was released on the streaming service Disney+ on February 12, 2021.